“Ask permission before taking. Abide by the answer.

 Our Herbalist

-Over the years, I have studied under several other teachers, such as the School of Evolutionary Herbalism, Aviva Romm, Rosemary Gladstar, and Rosalee de la Foret.
+Over the years, Jay has trained through the School of Evolutionary Herbalism and studied under leading voices in women's herbalism including Aviva Romm, Rosemary Gladstar, and Rosalee de la Foret.